cvtienhoven/graylog-plugin-aggregates/README.md

 - Feature: Added the Aggregates Email Alarm Callback that emails a table with found field values, the # of occurences and a link to the search (#35, #41).
 - Bugfix: Removed the extra " AND streams: <id>" from the query, as the stream is already filtered in the Alert Condition.
 - Bugfix: Logged the removal of history items on debug level instead of info (#26).
+- Bugfix: If the stream is altered for a rule, remove the AlertCondition on the original stream first.
+- Bugfix: Altered description for stream title in rule list if user can't see that stream.
+- Bugfix: The Aggregates item in the navition bar is only visible when users have aggregate_rules:read permissions (#40)

 2.2.4
 -----